 Annual audit plan

-The annual audit plan translates the strategic plan into the audit assignments to be carried out in following 12 months.
-It should define the purpose (title) and duration of each audit assignment and allocate staff and other resources accordingly.
+The annual audit plan translates the strategic plan into the audit assignments to be carried out in the current year.
+It should define the purpose (title and objecteives) and duration of each audit assignment and allocate staff and other resources accordingly.
 The plan should provide a basis for agreeing the assignments to be undertaken and the timing of each assignment with the relevant managers.
 As these need to be geared to the budgetary resources available it is usually preferable for the audit plan to mirror the budgetary period.

 In developing the Annual Plan, the head of internal audit should consider several inputs in order to get a realistic work plan that provides added value to the organisation: